chungsquared/twitterAPI_to_CSV/README.md

   10. Tweet's Created_at
   11. Tweet's Timezone

 Once information is received, it is packaged and saved as a .csv file.
-I plan on taking the data in testing out on Splunk Lite's Platform for analysis.